JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 you want to cook the custom hex pawn, to do so
- "File" -> "Package Project" -> "Packaging Settings.." under "Packaging" check "Cook Everything in the Project Content Directory"
+ "File" -> "Package Project" -> "Packaging Settings.." under "Packaging" uncheck "Use Pak file"

+ "Additional Asset Directories to Cook" add "/Game/Hexacopter"

 you will end up with folder of precompiled binaries

 move settings json